 “Don’t worry honey,” my wife will say to me.
 “You have other strengths.”
 The gentle pat on the arm, I believe, is a nice touch on her part.

-The odd thing is I come from a long line of men who could fix anything with pair of pliers, roll of silver duct tape, or an odd screw discovered on the bottom of their tool box.
+The odd thing is I come from a long line of men who could fix anything with a pair of pliers, a roll of silver duct tape, or an odd screw discovered on the bottom of their toolbox.
 My grandfather worked for decades in a wire manufacturing plant – touching, bending, and shaping metal into long ropes used in industrial construction cranes, oil and gas rigging, and or loggers clearing forests.
 My uncles worked their farms – a world where calling a local repairman is not an option.
 The combine jams or shuts down?
 Figure it out or starve.

 As a child, I don’t believe a repairman ever darkened our doorway.
-Screen on the television going bad?
+The screen on the television going bad?
 My dad always kept a cardboard box filled with vacuum tubes stored away in the basement just in case.
 And doesn’t everyone use a broom handle when replacing the alternator on the car in the driveway?
 Silver duct tape, for the record, was so common around our house I began to think it was a fashion statement.

 Skip forward a generation and you find me failing to perform an unsophisticated fix on the refrigerator door.
 Nothing particularly mechanical or requiring me to dig out the instruction manual.
-No, simply figure out how get the water line flowing again.
+No, simply figure out how to get the water line flowing again.
 Apparently beating on a flimsy plastic part with brute force was not the best solution.
 This clarity only came to me only after picking up half of the offending part off the kitchen floor.